Use ID Indexing (IDex) to identify already authenticated users in Active Directory domain networks. IDex has three components:

 - Leave the UNCL Serial, UNCL API Key and Tenants fields blank.

 - Finish the installation.
-You don't need to restart the server.
+You don't need to restart the Domain Controller.

 Install on multiple Domain Controllers